Title IV-E Child Welfare Training Program

 In addition, students must attend mandatory training prior to the start of the Fall and SChild Welfare content specificpring semesters and any other Title IV-E group meetings.

-Field Requirements
+Internship Requirements

-• Students must complete four semesters of field work over the two years in the MSW program.
+• Students must complete four semesters of internship over the two years in the MSW program.
 One year must be in a county child welfare department or non-profit program serving Title IV-E eligible children and families.
 An additional year must be in a related county or non-profit program delivering services to Title IV-E child welfare clients.

 • First-year and second-year enrollment in Child Welfare-designated sections of SW 740 Field Instruction and SW 741 Field Seminar.